 Tackling Investing Head-On

 Next, we discussed how much we wanted to invest in our retirement.
-We hope that Social Security will still be around when we retire, but we don’t want to rely on others for our financial future.
+We hope that Social Security will still be around when we retire, but we don’t want to rely on others for our future financial security. future.
 So we decided to set aside a more aggressive percentage of our income toward retirement than a typical couple our age.